nunobrum/spicelib/README.md

   * Fixes on the readme_update.py script.
 Was not supporting spaces after the []
   * Solving issue PyLTspice Issue #138.
 Hierarchical edits to ASC files are now supported.
 * Version 1.1.1
-  * Supporting hierarchical edits on both QSpice and LTspice schematics
+  * Supporting hierarchical edits on both QSPICE and LTspice schematics
   * Skipping the need of the rich library on examples
   * Giving feedback on the search for symbols on the ASC to QSCH conversion
   * Improvement on Documentation